 Last week EU negotiators struck an agreement for a “digital green certificate” scheme, which could unlock the door to international travel within the EU and further afield.
 The certificate will take the form of a QR code on a smartphone or paper, letting authorities determine the status of a visitor based on records in their home EU country, and will show if a person has been vaccinated, had a recent negative test, or already has immunity based on recovery, and could provide the basis for waiving the quarantine requirements currently in place for many trips within the bloc.

-The UK Government’s NHS App (National Health Service App) has been designed in line with World Health Organisation (WHO) interim guidance, and includes their COVID-19 vaccine status allowing users easily to show their proof of vaccine, if required for international travel.
+The UK Government’s NHS App (National Health Service App) has been designed in line with World Health Organisation (WHO) interim guidance and includes their COVID-19 vaccine status allowing users easily to show their proof of vaccine if required for international travel.

-22 airlines are now trialling the IATA Travel Pass App (including Qantas, Singapore Airlines, Emirates and Virgin Atlantic) as a means to check in travellers safely, and pass on information to the immigration authorities of the countries they are visiting.
+22 airlines are now trialing the IATA Travel Pass App (including Qantas, Singapore Airlines, Emirates and Virgin Atlantic) as a means to check in travelers safely, and pass on information to the immigration authorities of the countries they are visiting.
 The app records test results and vaccination records and via a QR code (don’t we all love them now!) can speed up the immigration process for each new country you visit.

-As to the dive destinations we can start thinking about visiting, here is a snapshot of those that are already open (with conditions that apply), and those with a planned ‘road map’ to reopening.
+As to the dive destinations, we can start thinking about visiting, here is a snapshot of those that are already open (with conditions that apply), and those with a planned ‘road map’ to reopening.